Shehdan Family

 Description

-In the mid-1920s, Beshara was introduced to Serina Hakeem through a mutual friend, Mrs. Victoria Baddour of Greensboro, North Carolina.
-Like Beshara, Serina was born in Hammana, Lebanon; however, the two had never met in their hometown.
-Immediately after World War One, Serina’s father and two older brothers immigrated to the United States, settling in Princeton, North Carolina, and working as traveling salesmen.
-Serina, whose mother had passed away, stayed behind in Lebanon, attending school at a French convent, or boarding school.
-In order to pay for her education, Serina taught both French and English at the school to cover the fees for her board and education.
-After graduation, she joined her family in North Carolina, and became close friends with Victoria Baddour, who introduced Beshara and Serina.
-On November 19, 1924, Beshara and Serina married in St. Mary’s Church in Goldsboro, North Carolina.
-The two had five more children together: two sons, Philip and Frederick; and three daughters, Victoria, Theresa, and Evelyn.
+Beshara met Serina Hakeem in the mid 1920s through a mutual friend, Mrs. Victoria Baddour of Greensboro, NC.
+Like Beshara, Serina had been born in Hammana, Lebanon.
+Following World War I, Serina’s father and two older brothers immigrated to the United States, settled in Princeton, NC, and worked as traveling salesmen.
+Serina stayed in Lebanon and attended school at a French convent.
+She taught French and English at the school to cover the cost of her board and education.
+After graduating, she joined her family in North Carolina.
+On November 19, 1924, Beshara and Serina married in St. Mary’s Church in Goldsboro, NC.
+They had five children: two sons, Philip and Frederick; and three daughters, Victoria, Theresa, and Evelyn.

-This collection contains photographs documenting the lives of Beshara and Serina Baddour and their children.
+This collection contains photographs documenting the lives of Beshara and Serina Baddour and their children, a family tree, and legal documents.

 Source